New Technologies and Cultural Consumption

 This Tuesday Questia Group focuses on online cultural consumption and attitudes towards digital piracy.
-Our research was made through an online survey on our platform www.questia.ro covering 504 respondents.
+Our research was made through an online survey on our platform www.questia.ro covering 504 respondents, with a plus or minus 4% margin of error.
 The survey was active on 14 March 2017.
 Our findings are presented below.

 Our study had as a starting point The Cultural Consumption Barometer 2015.
 Preferences, practices, trends carried out by the research team of the National Institute for Cultural Research and Training.
 The Barometer deals with issues related to cultural management, non-public cultural consumption, digital piracy, visual arts, film and cinema consumption, youth culture and creativity, participation in festivals and overall cultural consumption and leisure practices within the public space in Romania.